denko-rb/denko-piboard/README.md

 ```

 #### 2. Install pigpio gem
-The `pigpio` gem has a couple bugs.
-Until fixes are merged, please install from [this fork](https://github.com/vickash/ruby-extension-pigpio):
+A bug in the current `pigpio` gem release prevents it from installing on Ruby 3.2+.
+You can safely ignore this step if using a lower Ruby version, or install it from [this fork](https://github.com/vickash/ruby-extension-pigpio) until fixes are merged and released:
 ```shell
 git clone https://github.com/denko-rb/ruby-extension-pigpio.git
 cd ruby-extension-pigpio